 We build relationships over decades, not just years.
 That's our approach to maintaining our market share and hopefully increasing it.
 Despite the challenging downturn. the focus on environmental goals and sustainability can't be put aside.
-To the contrary, many companies are looking to make new investments which bring about improvements in environmental factors and sustain-
+To the contrary, many companies are looking to make new investments which bring about improvements in environmental factors and sustainability has been very helpful as well.
+Things functioned well and we've brought in new users of our online services and banking app.
+This was also due to the collective approach led by the government that enabled more e-signatures for contracts.
+For example, you could execute the payments holiday measure through the online web portal or the banking app and sign it electronically.
+This has demonstrated that there is a willingness and a collective effort to continue to digitize Iceland.
+This work is led by the Ministry of Finance and Economic Affairs, which has a special task force and a project management team leading the effort.

 Q: Two major shifts brought about by the pandemic have been the creation of more flexible corporate structures, and the need for business to go online.
 Arion Bank was already ahead of the game in online banking, but how has your digital strategy been impacted?
 Have any new digitalization projects launched?
+A: This investment has been key